-Biden taps head of the Environmental Protection Agency’s air office, eyeing climate rules
+Biden taps environmental expert to head EPA’s air office as it tackles climate rules

-The nomination could garner criticism from Republicans on the Senate Environment and Public Works Committee, which is tasked with vetting EPA nominees.
+The nomination could garner criticism from Republicans on the Senate Environment and Public Works Committee, which vets EPA nominees.
 Specifically, GOP senators will likely denounce Goffman’s writings from his time at Harvard Law School in between stints at EPA.
-The writings were often critical of the EPA’s efforts to dismantle environmental regulations under Donald Trump.
+The writings were often critical of the EPA’s efforts to dismantle environmental regulations under President Donald Trump.

-With Democrats’ 50-50 majority in the Senate, Goffman could still win confirmation if every Democrat unites behind him.
+With the Democrats’ razor-thin majority in the Senate, Goffman could still win confirmation if every Democrat supports him.
 But the timeline for moving the nomination is unclear, given a packed congressional agenda that includes passing a deal to fund the federal government, delivering aid to Ukraine after Russia’s unprovoked invasion, and holding confirmation hearings for Supreme Court nominee Ketanji Brown Jackson.

 “Being tapped by the president to serve the public and make a contribution is really the privilege of a lifetime,” Goffman said in an interview with The Post.
 “It was a privilege to be appointed as the principal deputy assistant administrator in January of last year, and it's that much more of a privilege to be offered this opportunity by the president.”